GILT-Forum/TM-Mgmt-Best-Practices/best-practices.md

 **Path normalization**: Use path normalization in conjunction with using consistent filenames, to reduce creation of TU duplicates.
 Recommended practice.

+📓 **Note**: This practice is not relevant for all TMS or for systems that use alternatives to TMs (e.g. documents in Transit or LiveDocs in memoQ).

 ---

 **⇨ SDL WorldServer Example**

 BEFORE path normalization: